AdobeDocs/experience-platform.en/help/dashboards/query.md

 ![The Datasets Browse tab with the filter icon highlighted.](./images/query/filter-datasets.png)

-A sidebar appears containing two toggles, [!UICONTROL Included in Profile], and [!UICONTROL Show system datasets].
+A sidebar appears containing two toggles, [!UICONTROL Included in Profile] and [!UICONTROL Show system datasets].
 Select the toggle for [!UICONTROL Show system datasets] to include system-generated datasets within the browsable list of datasets.

 ![The Datasets Browse tab with the Show system datasets toggle highlighted.](./images/query/show-system-datasets.png)